Skip to content

 Final Thoughts

 Gozo surprised us.
 It’s raw and real, quieter than Malta, but full of stories and soul.
-Whether you’re snorkeling in Hondoq, drifting in the Blue Lagoon, or wandering through ancient streets with a gelato in hand—it’s impossible not to fall a little in love.
+Whether you’re snorkeling in Hondoq, drifting in the Blue Lagoon, or wandering through ancient streets with a gelato in hand, it’s impossible not to fall a little in love.
+If you’re still unsure, you can check our Is Gozo worth visiting guide.
+If you’re in the planning phase, check our Gozo Travel Guide.

 More Gozo related blog posts: